 (Photograph of Empress Elisabeth by Ludwig Angerer, 1855 – 1870.
 Image courtesy of the Rijksmuseum)

-An extensive set of lithographs and portraits also track Sisi through her life.
-If you know her biography from the Sisi Museum, you can almost see her inner struggles and personality in the frozen countenances.
+An extensive set of lithographs and portraits also tracked Sisi through her life.
+Knowing her biography from the Sisi Museum, I could almost see her inner struggles and personality in the frozen countenances.

-Of the many photos, only one shows the empress with even a trace of a smile.
-Most exude melancholy and distance.
+Of the many photos, only one showed the empress with even a trace of a smile.
+Most exuded melancholy and distance.

 Crown Prince Rudolf’s high chair

 A special mention goes to the ebony and velvet high chair used by Sisi’s son from around 1860.
-I always find it astonishing how even the most banal and practical of items still had to have that element of prestige about them.
+I always find it astonishing how even the most banal and practical of items still have to have that element of prestige about them when it comes to monarchs.

-Equally astonishing is the fact there appear to be no scratches and stains.
+Equally astonishing is the fact there appeared to be no scratches and stains.
 I have three possible theories:

 - Rudolf was a remarkably well-behaved toddler (unlikely)